roberthart56/organ-project/Organ2024/Pedal/README.md

   <img src="./images/old+new.jpg" width="300" alt="nothing yet"/>
 </p>

-Above, the magnetic leaf switches from China, mounted into wood carriers.
+Above, the magnetic reed switches from China, mounted into wood carriers.
 They are slightly more sensitive than the old ones, so sit a few mm farther from the pedal magnets.
 To be seen if they work together well.
 Seems OK.

 <b>Here is a sketch of the proposed electronics for the pedal.</b>
 <figure>